Harmonic analysis of little $q$-Legendre polynomials: Introduction

-with $g(m,n;|m-n|),g(m,n;m+n)\neq0$ \cite{La05}.
-Obviously, $(P_n(x))_{n\in\mathbb{N}_0}$ is normalized by $P_n(1)\equiv1$, so one always has $\sum_{k=|m-n|}^{m+n}g(m,n;k)=1$.
+with $g(m,n;\lvert m-n\rvert),g(m,n;m+n)\neq0$ \cite{La05}.
+Obviously, $(P_n(x))_{n\in\mathbb{N}_0}$ is normalized by $P_n(1)\equiv1$, so one always has $\sum_{k=\lvert m-n\rvert}^{m+n}g(m,n;k)=1$.
 It is also well-known that the zeros of the $P_n(x)$ are real and located in the interior of the convex hull of $\mathrm{supp}\;\mu$ \cite{Ch78}.\\

 In the following, we always assume that the linearization coefficients $g(m,n;k)$ are nonnegative; according to the literature, we call this condition `property (P)'.
-Given a concrete orthogonal polynomial sequence, establishing or disproving property (P) can be very challenging (see \cite{Ga70a,Ga70b} concerning Jacobi polynomials, for instance).
-Property (P) is crucial for the following link between special functions and harmonic and functional analysis: if one defines a convolution from $\mathbb{N}_0\times\mathbb{N}_0$ into the convex hull of the Dirac functions on $\mathbb{N}_0$ by $(m,n)\mapsto\sum_{k=|m-n|}^{m+n}g(m,n;k)\delta_k$, and if one combines this with the identity as involution $\mathbb{N}_0\rightarrow\mathbb{N}_0$, then $(P_n(x))_{n\in\mathbb{N}_0}$ induces a commutative discrete hypergroup with unit element $0$ on $\mathbb{N}_0$.\footnote{$\delta$ with a subscript shall always denote the corresponding Dirac function.} These `polynomial hypergroups' were introduced by Lasser \cite{La83} and are generally very different from groups or semigroups.
+Given a concrete orthogonal polynomial sequence, establishing or disproving property (P) can be very challenging (see Gasper's important results concerning Jacobi polynomials \cite{Ga70a,Ga70b} and the author's recent extension to generalized Chebyshev polynomials \cite{Ka21a}, for instance, or the author's recent result concerning the class of associated symmetric Pollaczek polynomials \cite{Ka21b}).
+Property (P) is crucial for the following link between special functions and harmonic and functional analysis: if one defines a convolution from $\mathbb{N}_0\times\mathbb{N}_0$ into the convex hull of the Dirac functions on $\mathbb{N}_0$ by $(m,n)\mapsto\sum_{k=\lvert m-n\rvert}^{m+n}g(m,n;k)\delta_k$, and if one combines this with the identity as involution $\mathbb{N}_0\rightarrow\mathbb{N}_0$, then $(P_n(x))_{n\in\mathbb{N}_0}$ induces a commutative discrete hypergroup with unit element $0$ on $\mathbb{N}_0$.\footnote{$\delta$ with a subscript shall always denote the corresponding Dirac function.} These `polynomial hypergroups' were introduced by Lasser \cite{La83} and are generally very different from groups or semigroups.
 Since property (P) is satisfied by many orthogonal polynomial sequences $(P_n(x))_{n\in\mathbb{N}_0}$ (and since the individual behavior strongly depends on $(P_n(x))_{n\in\mathbb{N}_0}$), there is an abundance of examples.
 Many concepts of harmonic analysis take a rather concrete form.
 As announced above, we briefly recall some basics and, if not stated otherwise, refer to \cite{La83,La05}. \begin{itemize} \item If $f:\mathbb{N}_0\rightarrow\mathbb{C}$ is an arbitrary function and if $n\in\mathbb{N}_0$, then the translation $T_n f:\mathbb{N}_0\rightarrow\mathbb{C}$ of $f$ by $n$ reads

 If one normalizes the corresponding Haar measure (cf. equation \eqref{eq:haarbackground} below) in such a way that $\{0\}$ is mapped to $1$, it is just the counting measure on $\mathbb{N}_0$ weighted by the values of the Haar function $h:\mathbb{N}_0\rightarrow[1,\infty)$,